Category Archives: British Royals

 A little background on the marriage of the parents of Prince William Frederick, 2nd Duke of Gloucester:

 William Frederick’s mother Maria Walpole was the illegitimate daughter of Sir Edward Walpole and his mistress Dorothy Clement.
 Her grandfather, Robert Walpole, served as Prime Minister from 1721 – 1741.
-Prince William Henry, 1st Duke of Gloucester and Maria, the widow of James Waldegrave, 2nd Earl Waldegrave, were married in secret at her home in Pall Mall, London on September 6, 1766.
+Prince William Henry, 1st Duke of Gloucester and Maria, the widow of James Waldegrave, 2nd Earl Waldegrave, were secretly married at her home in Pall Mall, London on September 6, 1766.

 However, King George III did not know that brother Prince William Henry, 1st Duke of Gloucester had secretly married Maria Walpole in 1766.
 For six years, King George III believed that his brother William Henry was a bachelor and that Maria was his mistress.
 In September 1772, five months after the Royal Marriages Act was passed, William Henry found out Maria was pregnant and confessed to his brother that he was married.
 King George III was quite upset not only by the marriage but also by William Henry’s deception.
 Because the provisions of the Royal Marriages Act could not be applied retroactively, William Henry and Maria’s marriage was considered valid.
 Their children were styled His/Her Highness Prince/Princess and used the territorial designation of Gloucester as great-grandchildren in the male line of King George II.
 However, due to the anger of King George III, Maria, now Duchess of Gloucester, was never received at court.